thomasmunduchira/myq-api/readme.md

 ### new MyQ(email, password)

-Initialize credentials of the user.
+Initialize credentials of the user using email and password.

 | Parameters | Required | Type   | Details         |
 |------------|----------|--------|-----------------|